rafalcode/cppghact/README.md

 Unfortunately on first glance it appears that it only tests for 1 or 0 return code, i.e. it doesn't test for the correct answer.
 I think I can fix that.

-Well, that needs an assert or some sort.
+Well, that needs an assert of some sort.